azvis2021/azvis2021.github.io/index.md

 #### Registration

-Please complete [this survey to sign up](https://forms.gle/AYqFW2EbrF9LMe7j6) to receive updates via our event mailing list.
+Please complete [our sign up form](https://forms.gle/AYqFW2EbrF9LMe7j6) to receive updates via our event mailing list.

 Conference registration is free to students and will be handled by IEEE VIS.
 [Register for IEEE VIS here](http://ieeevis.org/year/2021/info/registration/conference-registration)